AndreasPK/ghc/docs/users_guide/using-optimisation.rst

     This is mostly done during Cmm passes.
 However this can miss corner cases.
 So at -O2 we run the pass again at the asm stage to catch these.

+.. ghc-flag:: -fnew-blocklayout
+    :shortdesc: Use the new experimental block layout algorithm.
+    :type: dynamic
+    :reverse: -fno-new-blocklayout
+    :category:

+    :default: off

+    The new algorithm considers all outgoing edges of a basic blocks for code layout instead of only the last jump instruction.
+    This allows us do a better job at placing hot code paths sequentially in memory leading to better cache utilization and performance.

+    This is expected to improve performance on average.
+In case of performance regressions please open a ticket.

+.. ghc-flag:: -fcfg-weights
+    :shortdesc: Sets edge weights used by the new code layout algorithm.
+    :type: dynamic
+    :category:

+    This flag is hacker territory.
+The main purpose of this flag is to make it easy to debug and tune the new code layout algorithm.
+There is no guarantee that values giving better results now won't be worse with the next release.

+    If you feel your code warrants modifying these settings please consult the source code for default values and documentation.
+But I strongly advise against this.

+.. ghc-flag:: -fvanilla-blocklayout
+    :shortdesc: Use old behaviour when not using the new code layout.
+    :type: dynamic
+    :reverse: -fno-vanilla-blocklayout
+    :category:

+    :default: on

+    With this flag enabled and new-blocklayout disabled GHC falls back to the old code layout behaviour.

+    When this flag is disabled GHC will use the old layout algorithm but use the same static analysis used by the new code layout to decide which blocks should be placed after each other.

 .. ghc-flag:: -fcpr-anal
     :shortdesc: Turn on CPR analysis in the demand analyser.
 Implied by :ghc-flag:`-O`.